manuvarkey/GElectrical/docs/features.md

   - Run line to ground short circuit calculation as per IEC-60909.
 * - 6
   - Power flow method
-  - This option selects the type of powerflow analysis to run.
+  - This option selects the type of powerflow analysis to be run.
 These are described below.
 * - 7
   - Export results of simulation
   - Export the simulation results to the selected folder.
 The exported files include pdf drawing, pdf report detailing the electrical network \& simulation results, pandapower html report, connectivity html graph and pandapower json network definition file.